f5devcentral/terraform-azure-bigip-module/MultiNic/README.md

 This solution uses an Terraform template to launch a two NIC deployment of a cloud-focused BIG-IP VE standalone device in Microsoft Azure.
 Traffic flows to the BIG-IP VE which then flows to DVWA app server.
 This is the standard cloud design where the BIG-IP VE instance is running with a dual interface, and both management and data plane traffic is processed on each separate NIC.

-The BIG-IP VE has the [Local Traffic Manager (LTM)](https://f5.com/products/big-ip/local-traffic-manager-ltm) and [Application Security Module (ASM)](https://www.f5.com/products/security/advanced-waf) modules enabled to provide advanced traffic management functionality.
-This means you can also configure the BIG-IP VE to enable F5's L4/L7 security features, access control, Advance WAF and intelligent traffic management.

 Terraform is beneficial as it allows composing resources a bit differently to account for dependencies into Immutable/Mutable elements.
 For example, mutable  includes items you would typically frequently change/mutate, such as traditional configs on the BIG-IP.
 Once the template is deployed, there are certain resources (network infrastructure) that are fixed while others (BIG-IP VMs and configurations) can be changed.

 ## Version